Fixed Income Update: First Quarter 2021

 Past performance is no guarantee of future results.
 Performance returns and the principal value of an investment will fluctuate.
 Performance returns contained herein are subject to revision by Northern Trust.
 Comparative indices shown are provided as an indication of the performance of a particular segment of the capital markets and/or alternative strategies in general.
 Index performance returns do not reflect any management fees, transaction costs or expenses.
 It is not possible to invest directly in any index.
 Gross performance returns contained herein include reinvestment of dividends and other earnings, transaction costs, and all fees and expenses other than investment management fees, unless indicated otherwise.

-Northern Trust Asset Management is composed of Northern Trust Investments, Inc. Northern Trust Global Investments Limited, Northern Trust Global Investments Japan, K.K., NT Global Advisors Inc., 50 South Capital Advisors, LLC and investment personnel of The Northern Trust Company of Hong Kong Limited and The Northern Trust Company.
+Northern Trust Asset Management is composed of Northern Trust Investments, Inc., Northern Trust Global Investments Limited, Northern Trust Fund Managers (Ireland) Limited, Northern Trust Global Investments Japan, K.K., NT Global Advisors, Inc., 50 South Capital Advisors, LLC, and personnel of The Northern Trust Company of Hong Kong Limited and The Northern Trust Company.